Ramey, No. 17 Texas beat Davidson 78-76 in Maui Invitational

 UP NEXT

-Texas: The Longhorns advanced to the semifinals, where they face the Indiana-Providence winner on Tuesday.
+Texas: The Longhorns advanced to the semifinals, where they face Indiana on Tuesday.

-Davidson: The Wildcats fell into the consolation bracket to face the Indiana-Providence loser on Tuesday.
+Davidson: The Wildcats fell into the consolation bracket to face Providence on Tuesday.

 Follow Aaron Beard on Twitter at http://www.twitter.com/aaronbeardap